 Organize your answers to these questions in a quadrant:

-- Weakness: What communication methods didn’t work well and need to be changed?
+- Weakness: What communication methods aren’t working well and need to be changed?

-- Opportunity: What opportunities could you leverage to improve communications?
+- Opportunity: What external opportunities could you leverage to improve communications?

-- Threat: Is anything threatening your company’s communication with your target audience?
+- Threat: Is anything external threatening your company’s communication with your target audiences?

 Step 5: Plan